 Purple cabbage is a good source of vitamins A, C, and K.

 Vitamin A is important to maintain good eyesight and healthy skin.
 According to the Office of Dietary Supplements, vitamin A may also help reduce the risk of developing cancer as vitamin A plays a crucial role in regulating cell growth and differentiation.
-It is essential for effective blood clotting, and
+It is essential for effective blood clotting, and it aids in the formation of bone, muscle and kidney proteins.
+A single cup of raw purple cabbage has 16 percent of your daily vitamin A requirement.2

 The vitamin C content in purple cabbage is nutritionally significant.
 A 1-cup serving provides 51 milligrams or 85 percent of the 60-mg daily requirement.
 Cooking reduces some of the nutrients and eating it raw is more beneficial.
 Vitamin C is an effective antioxidant, which protects the cells from the DNA and compositional destruction that metabolic toxins often cause.
 The body’s immune system also requires vitamin C to perform optimally.
 It is also necessary for synthesizing the protein collagen, which helps maintain strong tendons, ligaments, skin, bones and cartilage, and aids in the healing of wounds.
 Iron absorption in your intestines is also enhanced by vitamin C.3